xsf/xmpp.org/content/pages/about/xsf/people.md

 Content_layout: multiple-columns
 ---

-### Executive Director: Peter Saint Andre
+### Executive Director

-Peter Saint-Andre is CTO at &yet and has served as executive director of the XMPP Standards Foundation since 2002.
+Peter Saint-Andre has served as executive director of the XMPP Standards Foundation since 2002.
 He has been contributing to the Jabber/XMPP developer community since late 1999, where he has focused on documentation and standardization as author of the XMPP RFCs, numerous XMPP extension protocols, and XMPP: The Definitive Guide (O’Reilly, 2009).

 Peter’s weblog is published at stpeter.im and syndicated at Planet Jabber.
 His contact information is available at https://stpeter.im/contact.html.